Private atrial flutter diagnosis

 No.1 in the UK for private cardiac care

-We've helped thousands of patients like you get back to a fit and active life.
-Our teams include some of the UK’s leading specialists, who routinely perform thousands of procedures each year, including catheter ablation, electrical cardioversion and pacemaker fitting.
+Our experts, who include some of the UK’s leading cardiac specialists, have helped thousands of patients like you get back to a fit and active life.
+Our teams routinely perform atrial flutter ablation, electrical cardioversion and pacemaker fitting alongside other specialist care for atrial flutter.

 Some of the atrial flutter treatments we offer include: